jhargett1/express-blog-app/README.md

 - Authenticated users can create, edit, and delete posts
 - Delete post button on post detail page
 - Route and middleware to handle post deletion by ID
+- Users can upload profile images
+- Profile images are stored in MongoDB as binary data
+- Persisted profile images across app restarts

 ## License